Automating-GIS-processes/site/docs/course-info/general-information.md

 ## Instructors

 - Lectures:
-    - Christoph Fink
+    - Kamyar Hasanzadeh

 - Practical exercises:
-    - Justus S. Poutanen
+    - To be added
-    - Mikko Kangasmaa
+    - To be added

 Email: firstname.lastname@helsinki.fi